krmopuri/xml24/_lectures/xml-3.md

 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Interpretability in the basic linear models"
+tldr: "Models with straightforward explanations."

 # optional
 # set it to true if you don't want this lecture to appear in the updates section